jeffdgr8/kotbase/docs/query-troubleshooting.md

 The query optimizer converts your query into a parse tree that groups zero or more and-connected clauses together (as dictated by your where conditionals) for effective query engine processing.

-Ideally a query will be be able to satisfy its requirements entirely by either directly accessing the index or searching sequential index rows.
+Ideally a query will be able to satisfy its requirements entirely by either directly accessing the index or searching sequential index rows.
 Less good is if the query must scan the whole index; although the compact nature of most indexes means this is still much faster than the alternative of scanning the entire database with no help from the indexes at all.